sid597/Setting-up-Server/README.md

  Now once logged in as a root user, use your great power to create a new sudo user

+## Using my script
+- Clone this repo
+- `cd Setting-up-server`
+- `./setup.sh`

+There will be some prompts asking for username, password.
+Also this script is setup to use my config files and installs vim, zsh, terminator on the server

+## Doing it manually

 #### Create New User